-Approval to dump 3 million cubic meters of mud within the marine park could place at risk the World Heritage-listing of the Great Barrier Reef, one of Australia's major tourism attractions with an estimated economic value of USD$5.7 billion.
+Approval to dump 3 million cubic metres of mud within the marine park could place at risk the World Heritage-listing of the Great Barrier Reef, one of Australia's major tourism attractions with an estimated economic value of USD$5.7 billion.

 UNESCO, which awarded the reef its heritage listing, last year postponed a decision to June 2014 on whether to put the Great Barrier Reef on its "in danger" list or even cancel its World Heritage listing.
 It is awaiting a report from the government on steps taken to address its concerns.